-This vaginal odor might dash your chances of hooking up with a hot vampire, but it’s probably just caused by that extra large plate of garlicky pasta and onion rings you wolfed down for lunch.
+This vaginal odour might dash your chances of hooking up with a hot vampire, but it’s probably just caused by that extra-large plate of garlicky pasta and onion rings you wolfed down for lunch.

 Foods that we eat can affect the way we smell and it can even last for up to a few days.

 How to treat it: Cut down your intake of strong-smelling foods such as onions, garlic, asparagus, curry, etc.

 After a great work-out in your Zumba class, or a night out clubbing with your girlfriends, or just sweating a lot in the humid tropical weather, you may notice that your vaginal odor is a bit muskier.